ansible/ansible/docs/docsite/rst/playbook_guide/playbooks_reuse_roles.rst

 `Ansible Galaxy <https://galaxy.ansible.com>`_ is a free site for finding, downloading, rating, and reviewing all kinds of community-developed Ansible roles and can be a great way to get a jumpstart on your automation projects.

 The client ``ansible-galaxy`` is included in Ansible.
-The Galaxy client allows you to download roles from Ansible Galaxy, and also provides an excellent default framework for creating your own roles.
+The Galaxy client allows you to download roles from Ansible Galaxy and provides an excellent default framework for creating your own roles.

-Read the `Ansible Galaxy documentation <https://galaxy.ansible.com/docs/>`_ page for more information
+Read the `Ansible Galaxy documentation <https://galaxy.ansible.com/docs/>`_ page for more information.
+A page that refers back to this one frequently is the Galaxy Roles document which explains the required metadata your role needs for use in Galaxy <https://galaxy.ansible.com/docs/contributing/creating_role.html>.

 .. seealso::